We could not make our impact without the faithful support of volunteer board members, instructors, and community members.

-Grace Amos is a Director of Oregon Medical Association and manages the finance department.
-She previously worked as an auditor at a public accounting firm specializing in auditing financial statements of not-for-profit organizations.
+Grace Amos is the Accounting Manager/Financial Analyst for Oregon College of Oriental Medicine.
+She previously worked as Director of Oregon Medical Association and as an auditor at a public accounting firm specializing in auditing financial statements of not-for-profit organizations.
 She brings seasoned knowledge of business operations and preparation of financial statements to the OHCIA.

 She attended Post Baccalaureate Accounting Program at Portland State University and received her Bachelor of Arts Degree in Education in Korea.